Sisouvankhamjamison/Class-Product-Proposal/README.md

 # Class-Product-Proposal References
-https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/drag_event (This was helped me when it came to drag and drop in addition to the videos) https://wearedopethemes.medium.com/30-days-of-javascript-building-a-simple-todo-app-with-javascript-day-8-dabb55a30ee9 & https://www.w3schools.com/jsref/event_onclick.asp (These helped with the button commands and onclick functions)
+https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/drag_event (This was what helped me when it came to drag and drop in addition to the videos) https://wearedopethemes.medium.com/30-days-of-javascript-building-a-simple-todo-app-with-javascript-day-8-dabb55a30ee9 & https://www.w3schools.com/jsref/event_onclick.asp (These helped with the button commands and onclick functions)

 The next three helped with general outline of my site's code.
 I mixed and matched what I needed which seemed to work as the sites functions work as intended.
 (Getelementid, addeventlister, and the various other functions were obtained via these video's.
 Some changes were made with my own naming)